brettz9/db.js/README.md

 #### Querying

-Querying requires a subsequent call to `execute()` (after any retrieval of all items, filtering, or applying ranges).
+Queries require one method or more to determine the type of querying (all items, filtering, or applying ranges) and then a subsequent call to `execute()`.

 ##### Querying all objects